 Nonetheless, although COVID-19 halted social, political, and economic activities in China, the number of newly confirmed cases outside the mainland exceeded those from within for the first time on February 25.
 It also reported zero locally transmitted case for three straight day on March 21, thus shifting the global attention to Italy which has now become the new epicenter of the pandemic.
 A report published by the U.S. Congressional Research Services indicated that the COVID-19 epidemic in the country peaked and plateaued between January 23 and 27, thus declining afterwards.

 China essentially responded to the COVID-19 situation with brute force.
 This response has received both criticisms and admirations.
 On one side of the argument, the lockdowns had been slammed for being too harsh.
 However, as the country recovers, its response and measures have now been considered for replication by other countries.
-Note that Taiwan has also received praises for its strict but effective response.
+Note that Taiwan has also received praises for its strict but effective response while South Korea has been praised for its response strategy focused on mass testing, contact tracing, and individual quarantine protocols instead of widespread lockdowns.

 Understanding The Response of China to the COVID-19 Pandemic